CAMROSE HERITAGE RAILWAY STATION WORKSHOPS

 - June 6, 2018 – Exploring the Land and Its History (9:30 am to 3 pm)

 This event is held at the Meeting Creek station in Meeting Creek, Alberta, for Grade 4 and 5 students and is curriculum based.
 Students, through hands-on discovery and journalling tasks, learn in the original historical buildings with role-playing characters and the Linear Park trail system rich in flora and fauna.
 Pre-registration is required, book early space is limited.

 - August 18, 2018 – Prairie Fun Days and Open Farm Days at Meeting Creek Station (10 am to 4 pm)

 Experience the beautiful Meeting Creek valley during a self-guided or guided tour of the 1913 station and elevator.
 Take a ride on a speeder or covered wagon.
 Hike or cycle the Linear Park trails along the abandoned right of way from Highway 56 almost to Edberg.
+Bicycle built for two available to rent.
 Using Discovery Packs identify the flora and fauna along the trail.
 Walk the labyrinth in the grasslands restoration area.
 Read the signs that tell of the area and its people, geological, grasslands restoration wildlife and railway history.
-Light lunch with homemade pie, beverage and cookies available in the community hall from 10 am to 4 pm.
+Homemade pie, beverages and cookies available in the community hall from 10 am to 4 pm.
 Children’s fun activities are scheduled throughout the day including family scarecrow making.
-Musical entertainment of story and song at 2 pm.
 For more information visit our Facebook page closer to the event or albertafarmdays.com.